mauricioklein/vscode-cdk-snippets/README.md

 ## Install

-Head to VSCode marketplace and search for "vscode-cdk-snippets"
+Head to VSCode marketplace and search for "CDK Snippets"

 ## Usage